rahulkumarsingh73690/acss-site/app/docs/frequently-asked-questions.md

 The table above uses yahoo.com for reference as this site uses an early version of Atomic CSS.

+### How does Atomic CSS compare to Bootstrap, PureCSS, or other CSS framework?

+Atomic CSS is not a framework; it does not contain UI components nor a grid system.
+It is a solution that allows you to to create **your own UI** while preventing bloat.

+Atomic's "footprint" is limited to what a project uses - meaning there is no "entry cost".
+Simply installing [Atomizer](atomizer.html) in your project does not add any bytes to your pages.

-## I was always told to use classes related to content, *not to presentation*.
+### I was always told to use classes related to content, *not to presentation*.
 Isn't Atomic CSS promoting bad practice?

 <blockquote>
     <div>